MarcusMelconian/Immersive-Air/README.md

  As the data repo was made with MongoDB Atlas a publicly sharable link is not available.
 An invite has been sent to HH to view the repo.
 If any further users would like to be added please write @ my contact.

  ### Immersive Air VR Experience
  The project folder can't be pushed to Github due to its size.
 Therefore, the folder is stored via the Box cloud service.
-An invite has been sent to HH to view the repo.
+An invite has been sent to HH to view the Box folder.
 If any further users would like to be added please write @ my contact.